top of page

 Be Prepared if You’re Traveling for the Interview

 Prepare thank you notes ahead of time if you are traveling for an interview.
 Make sure to pack envelopes, notecards, and stamps and even pre-address them before your interview.
 (Bring extras in case someone drops in on the meeting).
 Then, you can simply fill them out and drop them in the mail locally before departing.
-This means the hiring manager will receive it quicker, highlighting your forethought.
+This means the hiring manager will receive it quickly, highlighting your forethought.

 Contact us today to learn more about what we can do for you!